 If you normally feel uncomfortable being out at night by yourself, you may want to do your lone trip to Copenhagen in the summer months when daylight hours are longest giving you more time to explore Copenhagen, Denmark.

 Note: Christiana, is dubbed the ‘hippy counter culture’ area of Copenhagen.
 This area has seen some crime, mostly around drug use (marijuana is illegal in Denmark).
-If you go to Christiana and the Green Light District, I would recommend go during the day.
+If you go to Christiania and the Green Light District alone, I would recommend go during the day, or take an arranged tour of Christiania.

 Whether you’re staying a week or a weekend in Copenhagen, the best area to stay in Copenhagen is north of Bernstorffsgade to any part of Old Town (city center) west of the harbor as noted on the map below.